bevyengine/bevy-website/content/learn/contribute/reference/triage.md

   - `X-Controversial`: there's active disagreement and / or large-scale architectural implications involved.
   - `X-Blessed`: work that was previously controversial, but whose controversial (but perhaps not technical) elements have been endorsed by the relevant decision makers.
 - **M**: Meta, for supporting work that needs to be done.
-  - `M-Needs-Release-Note`:  work that should be called out in the blog post due to impact.
+  - `M-Release-Note`:  work that should be called out in the blog post due to impact.
 This decision is usually made by Maintainers, but feel free to nominate a change in the comments if you think it deserves the spotlight!
-  - `M-Needs-Migration-Guide`: this is a breaking change to Bevy's public API, and requires advice on how to migrate existing code.
+  - `M-Migration-Guide`: this is a breaking change to Bevy's public API, and requires advice on how to migrate existing code.
 These changes cannot be shipped in minor versions!

  Check Github for a complete and up-to-date list with descriptions at [the engine repo](https://github.com/bevyengine/bevy/labels) or [the website repo](https://github.com/bevyengine/bevy-website/labels).
 You can learn more about labels on [GitHub's documentation](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels).